cmflannery/openrocketengine/README.md

 [![Build status](https://travis-ci.org/cmflannery/openrocketengine.svg?branch=master)](https://travis-ci.org/cmflannery/openrocketengine)

 [openrocketengine](https://github.com/cmflannery/openrocketengine) is an open source project designed to help with the design and development of liquid rocket engines
-The equations used in this program were taken from [_Design of Liquid Propellant Rocket Engines_](https://ntrs.nasa.gov/archive/nasa/casi.ntrs.nasa.gov/19710019929.pdf) by Huzel and Huang.
+The equations used in this program were taken from [_Design of Liquid Propellant Rocket Engines_][2] by Huzel and Huang.

 ## Running openrocketengine
 To run openrocketengine, execute [engine_builder.py](https://github.com/cmflannery/openrocketengine/engine_builder.py) with a python 2.7 interpreter from the [enginebuilder](https://github.com/cmflannery/openrocketengine/) directory.

 ## Release Notes
-__Alpha Release - Version 0.1__
+__Alpha Release - Version 0.0.1__

 Currently, the program does not compute propellant curves.
 Consequently, chamber pressure can not be optimized, and a value of 75 atm is chosen.
 This is a dangerous assumption.
 Until [curves.py](https://github.com/cmflannery/openrocketengine/enginebuilder/performance/curves.py) is complete, the results obtained with openrocketengine should not be consulted in the design of any liquid rocket engine.

-All analysis is done at steady-state.
+Currently, all analysis is done at steady-state.

 ## Contribution guidlines
 Community support is welcome.

-Pull requests are encouraged for meaningful changes.
+For __problems__ with calculations and equations, open an __issue__ and it will be corrected by one of the admins.

+For __improvements__ to algorithms, create a __pull request__ that details what has been changed.

+For all other contributions, use issues and pull requests at your discretion.

 ## Verification and Validation
 openrocketengine undergoes verification and validation testing in accordance to IEEE 1012-2012.